cloud-native-microservices/user-svc-micronaut-ords/README.md

 ## Dockerfile

 The generated `Dockerfile` requires some changes.
-See the `Dockerfile` for reference, particularly the need to install the `ojdbc` dependencies to the local Maven repo so they are included in the build since these are unavailable via public Maven repos.
+See the `Dockerfile` for reference.

 ## Building the Docker Image

 ```
-docker build -t user-svc-ords .
+docker build -t user-svc-micronaut-native .
 ```

 ## Running with Docker